 The Career Center.
-The Career Center provides assistance with personal career development for all students.
+The Career Center offers guidance with personal career development for all students.
 Successful career choices should be based on students' interests, values, skills, and personality.
-The Career Center offers guidance in choosing career objectives, pursuing internships and volunteer opportunities, initiating job searches and preparing for job application and interviews.
+Services, education, and resources are provided in choosing a career path, preparing for pre-employment, initiating searches for volunteer, internship, and job opportunities, providing links to local employers and job opportunities, as well as application processes.

-Services include:
+Services include the following: